manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-enable-org-babel`: Use lsp completion in org babel, disable by default, if unable to complete, please make sure the string after begin_src exists in the `org-src-lang-modes` variable
 - `acm-frame-background-dark-color`: Menu background color in dark theme
 - `acm-frame-background-light-color`: Menu background color in light theme
-- `acm-markdown-render-font-height`: The font height of function documentation, default is 130
 - `acm-enable-doc`: Whether the complete menu display the help document
 - `acm-enable-doc-markdown-render`: Richly render Markdown for completion popups, you can choose `’async`, `t` or `nil`.
 When set to `‘async`, styles are applied asynchronously, choose `t`, styles are applied synchronously and will slow down the completion speed, default is `async`
 - `acm-enable-icon`: Whether the completion menu displays icons (Many macOS users have reported that emacs-plus28 cannot display icons properly, showing colored squares instead.
 There are two ways to solve this: install Emacs Mac Port or add the `--with-rsvg` option to the brew command when compiling Emacs yourself)